When and where is Lunar New Year celebrated?

 Red is the colour of happiness and celebration.
-Many wear red, deck their homes in red, pink, yellow cut out paper decorations and red lanterns as they symbolise happiness, good fortune, longevity and prosperity.
+Many wear red, deck their homes in red, pink and yellow, plus cut out paper decorations and red lanterns as they symbolise happiness, good fortune, longevity and prosperity.
 Chinese characters that signify good fortune are commonly seen in homes.

 On the 1st day of Lunar New Year, people usually don’t eat meat.
 Abstaining from meat on the 1st day is believed to ensure a long and happy life.

 Flower and plants with auspicious names are important decorative items for the home during Lunar New Year.
 Plants favoured by Chinese families include the kumquat (lime), mandarin oranges, ornamental pineapples, pussy willow, narcissus and lucky bamboo.
-Bamboo plants, with its straight and hollow stem is regarded as a symbol of simplicity and humility.
-It also represents integrity as it bends without easily breaking.
+Bamboo plants, with their straight and hollow stem, are regarded as a symbol of simplicity and humility.
+They also represent integrity as they bend without easily breaking.